-Name (mandatory) Name of the interface.
-(See warning in the introduction to the chapter on Interfaces) Comments Allows you to enter comments regarding the interface.
-Bridge members Physical ports List of Ethernet ports in the bridge (Example: (Port2) Interfaces (physical and logical) List of interfaces contained in the bridge (Example: in) Address range Dynamic IP (obtained by DHCP) The assigned IP address can be matched to a domain name via a DNS service provider (dyndns.org for example) in order to contact this firewall without having to know its IP address.
+Physical ports List of Ethernet ports in the bridge (Example: (Port2) Interfaces (physical List of interfaces contained in the bridge (Example: in) and logical)

+Dynamic IP (obtained by DHCP) The assigned IP address can be matched to a domain name via a DNS service provider (dyndns.org for example) in order to contact this firewall without having to know its IP address.
 This option is used when your firewall does not have a static IP address (e.g., your service provider, or DHCP renews its IP address regularly).
 This feature can be enabled by selecting a dynamic DNS account that you would have configured earlier.
 The configuration of dynamic DNS clients is explained further in the document Dynamic DNS module.
 This field allows specifying to the firewall that the configuration of the bridge (IP address and mask) is defined by DHCP.
 In this case, the "DHCP" zone in the Advanced properties tab will be enabled.
 Fixed IP (static) Your firewall has a static (fixed) IP address.